 Whether part of a buy-sell agreement or a different type of plan, the specifics of the buyout can also be nailed down.
 Your plan can run the gamut from an aggressive payment plan that will be completed over two years or less, or a more conservative plan of five or more years.
 Obviously, it will be important that your company is not so tied down by payments that it can’t survive and thrive.
 One course of action is designating your business as a beneficiary in your life insurance policy, providing it the liquidity necessary to put your business protection plan into action.
 Turn to a Creative Business Lawyer® if you wish to see both your family and your business thrive for years after you’re gone.

-If you’re a small or mid-size business owner, call us today to schedule your comprehensive LIFT™ (legal, insurance, financial and tax) Foundation Audit.
-Normally, this session is $1,250, but if you mention this article and we still have room on our calendar this month, we will waive that fee.
+If you’re a small or mid-size business owner, call us today to schedule a small business consultation session.
 Call us today at 612-206-3700 or send us a message via our contact page.

 Image Courtesy of photostock| FreeDigitalPhotos.net